-Nickel cadmium (NiCad) batteries
+Nickel-cadmium (NiCad) batteries

 NiCad batteries are the most popular rechargeable batteries in use today an almost everyone uses them.
 They can be found in gadgets such as cordless phones or handled power tools.
 These types of batteries are able to supply very high peak currents, discharging more than 5C in some application.

-The shelf life of NiCad battery is improved if the batteries are stored fully discharged for an extended period of time.
+The shelf life of a NiCad battery is improved if the batteries are stored fully discharged for an extended period of time.
 Typical shelf storage losses are approximately 10 percent per month if the batteries are stored in proper conditions, in a cool, dry place with temperatures that do not exceed 85 degrees F.

 Recharging NiCad batteries require proper cycling in order to prolong cell’s life.
 This means that you need to use the batteries until they are fully discharged before recharging again.

 These batteries are crisis capable because they tolerate a large range of input current and alternative charging methods.
 You can use even household power transformers from old devices that no longer work or are “outdated”.
 The DC power sources can be wired to a simple battery holder like the ones available at electronic stores.
 You can improvise as well if you are careful enough.
 Tape the leads to the batteries themselves and that should do the trick.

 Nickel metal hydride (NiMH) batteries